sakshisinghh-12/Customer-Segmentation-using-K-Means-Clustering/README.md

 Customer Segmentation using K-Means Clustering
 This project applies unsupervised machine learning to segment customers based on their annual income and spending score.
 Using the K-Means Clustering algorithm, it helps businesses understand customer groups for more effective targeting and personalization.

-Tools & Libraries
+# Tools & Libraries
-Python

-Pandas
+-Python

+-Pandas

-Matplotlib, Seaborn (for visualization)
+-Matplotlib, Seaborn (for visualization)

-Scikit-learn (for clustering)
+-Scikit-learn (for clustering)

-Key Features
+#Key Features
-Loaded and explored mall customer dataset.
+-Loaded and explored mall customer dataset.

-Applied the Elbow Method to determine the optimal number of clusters (k=5).
+-Applied the Elbow Method to determine the optimal number of clusters (k=5).

-Trained a K-Means model to segment customers into 5 distinct groups.
+-Trained a K-Means model to segment customers into 5 distinct groups.

-Visualized clusters to understand spending behaviors and customer distribution.
+-Visualized clusters to understand spending behaviors and customer distribution.

-Identified actionable insights for marketing and customer retention strategies.
+-Identified actionable insights for marketing and customer retention strategies.

-Output
+#Output
-Scatter plot visualizations of customer segments.
+-Scatter plot visualizations of customer segments.

-Clearly labeled clusters with meaningful groupings (e.g., high income, low spending; low income, high spending, etc.).
+-Clearly labeled clusters with meaningful groupings (e.g., high income, low spending; low income, high spending, etc.).

-🚀 Potential Use Cases
-Personalized marketing campaigns

-Targeted promotions

-Customer value analysis